-This page provides you with Freelance Writer resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Freelance writer resume.
+This page provides you with Freelance Writer resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Freelance Writer resume.

 We are all for freedom with our professional users, but in this case we strongly suggest a functional (or combination) resume format, definitely the best choice to show off your qualifications and experience.
 The main reason behind this choice is that this format highlights skills over chronological work history and, in a creative job like yours, what you can do is more important than when you did it.